Hard and soft techniques: Soft technique

 Soft techniques can be used in offense but are more likely to appear in defense and counter offense.
 Much like hard techniques they are effected by foot work and skeletal alignment.
 Where a hard technique in defense often aims to interrupt the flow of attack; a soft technique aims to misdirect it, move around it or draw it into over commitment, in counter offense a soft technique may appear as a slip or a vault or simply using the momentum of a technique against the user.
 Soft techniques in offense would usually only include feints and pulling motions but the definition and categorization may change from one art form to another.

-Soft techniques are also characterized as being circular in nature and considered internal (using Qi (Chinese) or ki (Japanese and Korean)) by martial arts such as t'ai chi ch'uan, hapkido and aikido.
+Soft techniques are also characterized as being circular in nature and considered internal (using Qi (Chinese) or ki (Japanese and Korean)) by martial arts such as tai chi, hapkido and aikido.